 With an average of 300 windy days per year, Dahab is also a haven for kitesurfers and windsurfers.
 Two sheltered lagoons offer safe stretches of flat water ideal for those learning either sport for the first time, while top spots like Baby Bay provide the perfect conditions for freestyle surfers.
 Beyond Napoleon Reef, the open ocean creates swells of up to three meters for advanced riders looking for more of a challenge.
 During the peak summer months, the wind blows almost constantly and the water is balmy.
 Several shops in Dahab offer kite and windsurfing courses in addition to equipment rental.Continue to 5 of 12 below.

 Take a Trip to Ras Abu Galum

 Ras Abu Galum Protectorate is a natural paradise and Bedouin camp located just north of the Blue Hole.
 It is possible to hike there, take a boat or join a camel safari.
 Either way, the protectorate is defined by its breathtaking scenery, with plunging granite mountains meeting the Gulf of Aqaba in a dazzling contrast of ochre and blue.
-Flora and fauna includes 167 species of rare desert plant, and resident animals such as the Nubian ibex, the striped hyena and the red fox.
+Flora and fauna include 167 species of rare desert plants, and resident animals such as the Nubian ibex, the striped hyena, and the red fox.
 Snorkeling and diving are popular activities, as are overnight stays beneath the stars at the remote Bedouin camp.

 06 of 12